-Selwyn Beach is best known for its excellent swimming provided by a gently sloping sandy beach on Chemong Lake.
-The conservation area also offers a boat launch and docking facility, a large picnic shelter, group camping areas and a hiking trail.
+Selwyn Beach Conservation Area is located on the northeast shore of Chemong Lake and is best known for its excellent swimming provided by a gently sloping sandy beach.
+The conservation area also offers a boat launch and docking facility, a large picnic shelter, group camping area and hiking trails.

 The gently sloping sandy beach and swimming area offer a great way to cool down on hot, sunny days.
 Parents and caregivers are advised that the beach and swimming area are not supervised.
 Sorry, no dogs allowed on the beach.

-Boat launching and docking facilities provide access to Chemong Lake and the Kawartha Lakes system for those who enjoy recreational boating.
+Boat launching and docking facilities at Selwyn Beach Conservation Area provide access to Chemong Lake, which is on the Kawartha Lakes and Trent Severn Waterway for those who enjoy recreational boating.
 There is no charge to launch your boat or to use the boat dock.

 The variety of fish at Selwyn Beach Conservation Area includes perch, sunfish and smallmouth bass.